d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## Discussion

 With desirable inductive biases (assumptions or preferences) like locality and translation invariance (:numref:`sec_why-conv`) for vision, CNNs have been the dominant architectures in this area.
-This has remained the case since LeNet up until recently when Transformers (:numref:`sec_transformer`) :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,touvron2021training` started surpassing CNNs in terms of accuracy.
+This remained the case from LeNet up until Transformers (:numref:`sec_transformer`) :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,touvron2021training` started surpassing CNNs in terms of accuracy.
 While much of the recent progress in terms of vision Transformers *can* be backported into CNNs :cite:`liu2022convnet`, it is only possible at a higher computational cost.
 Just as importantly, recent hardware optimizations (NVIDIA Ampere and Hopper) have only widened the gap in favor of Transformers.

 It is worth noting that Transformers have a significantly lower degree of inductive bias towards locality and translation invariance than CNNs.
-It is not the least due to the availability of large image collections, such as LAION-400m and LAION-5B :cite:`schuhmann2022laion` with up to 5 billion images that learned structures prevailed.
+That learned structures prevailed is due, not least, to the availability of large image collections, such as LAION-400m and LAION-5B :cite:`schuhmann2022laion` with up to 5 billion images.
 Quite surprisingly, some of the more relevant work in this context even includes MLPs :cite:`tolstikhin2021mlp`.

 In sum, vision Transformers (:numref:`sec_vision-transformer`) by now lead in terms of state-of-the-art performance in large-scale image classification,